 • National Indigenous Australians Agency - Support Measures

-From midday 10 July 2020, there are no entry requirements, quarantine requirements and travel restrictions for Queensland’s remote Torres Strait Islander and Aboriginal communities.
+There are currently no entry and quarantine requirements or travel restrictions for Queensland’s remote Torres Strait Islander and Aboriginal communities.

 The Chief Health Officer may decide to re‑introduce restrictions if an outbreak of COVID-19 occurs in a community.
 Decisions will be made by the Chief Health Officer based on public health conditions for each community and in consultation with local leaders.